What is elbow hyperextension, and how is it treated?

 Your doctor will begin by reviewing your symptoms, lifestyle details, and medical history.
 They carefully examine your arm, feeling for inflammation, elbow deformity, and any other palpable signs of injury.

 Your physician may also order X-rays or magnetic resonance imaging (MRI) to examine your joint in more detail.
-It helps them rule out other issues such as fractures or arthritis, which could cause similar symptoms.
+This helps them rule out other issues such as fractures or arthritis, which could cause similar symptoms.

 After confirming your diagnosis, your doctor will create a personalized treatment plan to help your elbow heal correctly.